100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 Third, the "high-beta tilt" of the AI basket is structural, not coincidental.
 Any LLM (Claude, GPT-4o, take your pick), when asked, "Which coins are likely to outperform the market over the next month?", will gravitate toward names with strong narratives, clear catalysts, and high volatility.
 That "narrative bias" is an advantage in a bull market and a liability in a chop.
 If you choose the AI basket, you need to mentally accept that you are not holding a conservative portfolio — you are holding a high-beta one.

-Fourth, the most useful "zero-loss" observation is about when you stop.
-Across all 100 trades, we never took profit or cut losses early — that is the design philosophy of Auto-Invest, and DCA neither takes profit nor stops out.
-But the +4.80% to +7.33% unrealized gains we have over 60 days could easily turn into a -20% basket within 3 days if something extreme happens, like BTC suddenly dropping 25%.
+Fourth, your DCA P&L depends on when you stop.
+Standard DCA neither takes profit nor stops out — that's the design philosophy of Auto-Invest.
+But even a decent short-term unrealized gain can turn into a deep drawdown within days if something extreme happens (say BTC suddenly dropping 25%).
 DCA is not a strategy.
 DCA is just an entry method.
 Your exit strategy has to be designed separately.

-If you want to replicate this experiment yourself: open an Auto-Invest template on Binance, pick BTC, ETH, SOL, BNB, and LINK, equal-weight them, run it weekly at 50 USDT per trade — that is our basket C. Stick with it for 6 months and revisit.
+If you want to run this yourself: open an Auto-Invest template on Binance, pick BTC, ETH, SOL, BNB, and LINK, equal-weight them, run it weekly at 50 USDT per trade — that is basket C above.
+Stick with it for 6 months and revisit.
 That single move will teach you more than any "AI picking" exercise will.

 Try Binance Auto-Invest → See tool reviews →